Student Employment Office

 Academic Year — August 1st

-Kendall College of Art and Design job postings will be added to MyFSU personal announcements beginning the first week of each semester.
+Kendall College of Art and Design job postings will be emailed to your Ferris email account.

 After students have registered for classes they may log into the job search site.
-Click on "Job Postings" under the "Students" heading on this page to view current job listings.
+Click on "Job Postings" under the "Employment Information" heading on this page to view current job listings.

 Log in using your MyFSU user name and password.
 The first time you log in you will be directed to fill out your profile.
 The profile is a short resume that will print whenever you apply for a job.
 It is important to keep your profile current.
 You may log in at any time to update your profile.
 When you click on “View Jobs” you will be directed to all of the current job postings that you are eligible to apply for.